franzholz/jfmulticontent/README.md

 ## Flexform Migration

-The upgrade script must be executed in the Install Tool or in the Extension Manager once.
+The upgrade script must be executed once in the Install Tool if visible.
 All the flexform sheet names must have a leading 's_'.
 This transformation is done in the update script.
 The extension typo3db_legacy must be installed fo it to work.
 When upgrading from older versions of this extension some more modifications are required, which have been only available from the Extension Manager UPDATE script of the previous versions.

 ## Third Party Extensions